 This ability replaces throw anything.

 Soldier’s Draught (Ex)

 At 6th level, the apothecary can whip up a special concoction to help a soldier ignore his weariness.
 Drinking this potion grants the drinker temporary hit points equal to the apothecary’s chemist level and a +4 bonus to Fortitude saves.
 It also allows him to temporarily ignore the negative effects of ability drain, ability damage, negative levels and the status effects disease, exhaustion, fatigue, poison and sleep.
 While suppressed, any duration these effects have are paused and resume after the potion wears off.

 The effects of this potion last until the end of battle; if there are any temporary hit points remaining they disappear.
 In addition to the status effects gained before or during the potion’s duration, the imbiber is fatigued until he rests.
 If the character is already fatigued, he is instead exhausted until he rests.
-If the character is already exhausted, he must make a Fortitude save each round or take 1 point of non-lethal damage until he rests for 8 hours or falls unconscious.
+If the character is already exhausted, he must make a Fortitude save (DC 10 + half of the chemist’s level + his Intelligence modifier) each round or take 1 point of non-lethal damage until he rests for 8 hours or falls unconscious.
 If the character falls unconscious, when he wakes up he remains exhausted.
 If the character rests for 8 hours, when he wakes up he remains fatigued.

 This ability replaces the discovery gained at 6th level.